 One no longer has to be a railway employee to benefit from Trustmark Mutual, but it helps to be employed somewhere.
 Established in 1913 as the Brotherhood of All Railway Employees to provide disability coverage to railroad workers, the company still provides workplace benefits in the US.
-Trustmark offers group health insurance to employer and affinity groups, benefits administration for companies that self-fund, and voluntary benefits (life, disability, and illness insurance) sold in the workplace.
+Trustmark offers group health insurance to employer and affinity groups, benefits administration for companies that self-fund, and voluntary benefits (life, dental, disability, and illness insurance) sold in the workplace.
 To help employers control costs and boost employee health, it also offers patient management through units including Health Fitness and Health Contact Partners.
-Trustmark Mutual Holding is owned by its policyholders.
+Trustmark Mutual is owned by its policyholders.

 Trustmark Mutual's health insurance products are underwritten by its Trustmark Insurance, Trustmark Life Insurance, and Trustmark Life of New York subsidiaries.
 Other operating units include CoreSource, a third-party administrator for employees that self-fund their benefits plans, and Trustmark Voluntary Benefit Solutions, which provides worksite voluntary coverage programs on an individual basis.